Friday, 16 January 2026

 this time from a library in St Kilda.

-Again, there's no real information on what the procedure used was, but a little digging suggests that the books were either wiped down with formaldehyde solution, or, for a slightly more sophisticated (and less risky to the library staff) fumigated by being placed in a chamber with formaldehyde vapour, perhaps like this 1930's example of a fumigation cabinet
+Again, there's no real information on what the procedure used was, but a little digging suggests that the books were either wiped down with formaldehyde solution, or, for a slightly more sophisticated treatment (and one less risky to the library staff) fumigated by being placed in a chamber with formaldehyde vapour, perhaps like this 1930's example of a fumigation cabinet

 Libraries and archives centres still carry out periodic fumigation to control silverfish and and the like - for example, when I worked at ANU, I had an office on the top floor of the Menzies library, and every Christmas shutdown they warned us that the building was closed as they were fumigating the books...